Khosuke/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 Task 3 - Write a function that adds a new node at the end of a dlistint_t list.
 File: 3-add_dnodeint_end.c

+Task 4 - Write a function that frees a dlistint_t list.
+File: 4-free_dlistint.c